Working with Data in Population Research

 The course provides an overview of different demographic data sources, quantitative and qualitative techniques of data collection, and measures and methods used in the analysis of population-level demographic data.

-Data sources that we introduce you to include census, register data, and surveys.
-The covered techniques of data collection include surveys, focus-group discussions, in-depth interviewing, and observation.
-In addition, we discuss the population pyramid, demographic rates, probabilities, age standardization, decomposition methods, fertility analysis, mortality analysis and migration analysis.
+Data sources that we discuss include census, register data, and surveys.
+We apply techniques of data collection including focus-group discussions, in-depth interviewing, and observation.
+In addition, we compute population pyramids, demographic rates, probabilities, age standardization, and decomposition methods, for fertility, mortality and migration analysis.

-Focus is on practical issues, such as which data to use for which research question, how to actually collect demographic data, how to interpret often used demographic measures, and how to conduct demographic analyses.
-In addition, a critical attitude will be taken, with a focus on ethical issues and data quality issues.
+Focus is on practical issues, such as which data to use for which research question, how to collect demographic data, how to interpret often used demographic measures, and how to conduct demographic analyses.
+In addition, a critical attitude will be taken, with a focus on ethics, data quality and reproducibility issues.

 The course combines formal teaching sessions with practical activities, such as group discussions, classroom practicals, and computer labs.Evaluation comprises two assignments, one for quantitative methods in which you obtain and appraise demographic data for a particular country, and one in which you conduct a small qualitative research and collect your outcomes into a portfolio.